 The Adoption Order has now been granted in connection with the above mentioned little girl.
 And we are enclosing herewith the original copy of same for your future reference.

 The Adoption Order herein cancels entirely our guardianship over this little girl, and she is now as your own natural child.

 My parents sent $1.00 to get my revised birth certificate, which said I (Nancy Jane Shaw) was born on January 4th, 1948.
 The three of us were a forever family.
 I can only imagine the relief my parents felt at that point.

 And so the nine months I’d spent in another woman’s stomach and the nearly three months I’d spent in Regina under the care of the Department of Social Services receded into the back of everyone’s minds.
-After all, the philosophy of the time was that children were a blank slate, so there was no reason for any concern that my past might have an affect on me.
+After all, the philosophy of the time was that children were a blank slate, so there was no reason for any concern that my past might affect me.

 The word “adopted” was rarely, if ever, used by my parents; certainly not in my presence.